aleff-github/my-flipper-shits/StealLogFiles_Linux/README.md

-# Steal Linux Log Files - BADUSB ✅
+# Steal Linux Log Files - BadUSB ✅

 A script used to steal linux logs.